 Loop electrosurgical excision procedure (LEEP) is a simple but powerful procedure that can remove abnormal cells from your cervix after an abnormal Pap smear or colposcopy.
 It’s one of the best ways to prevent cervical cancer available today.
-At New England Women’s Healthcare in Woburn, Massachusetts, a highly skilled and supportive OB/GYN team offers comprehensive women’s health care, from Pap smears to LEEP and beyond, in one convenient location.
+At New England Women’s Healthcare in Woburn and Wilmington, Massachusetts, a highly skilled and supportive OB/GYN team offers comprehensive women’s health care, from Pap smears to LEEP and beyond, in one convenient location.
 Use online scheduling or call the office to book your appointment today.

 LEEP is a procedure to remove abnormal cells from your cervix, usually in the form of a small amount of tissue.
 Your New England Women’s Healthcare OB/GYN may recommend LEEP if you have an abnormal Pap smear and colposcopy.
 With LEEP, your doctor excises the tissue containing the abnormal cells and then tests them for cancer in a pathology lab (a biopsy).